Murray1991/gLAD/README.md

 # gLAD
 Simple autocompletion application written in C++11 based on a succinct representation of a ternary search tree (tst).
-This application is built using the [Succinct Data Structure Library](https://github.com/simongog/sdsl-lite) and it is inspired by [this tutorial](https://github.com/simongog/sigir16-topkcomplete) presented at SIGIR 2016.
+Succinct representation is achieved using the [Succinct Data Structure Library](https://github.com/simongog/sdsl-lite) and the application is inspired someway by [this tutorial](https://github.com/simongog/sigir16-topkcomplete) presented at SIGIR 2016.

 ## Installation guide
 * `git clone https://github.com/Murray1991/gLAD.git`